Mathieu Schiller

-Mathieu Schiller (April 14, 1979 – September 19, 2011) was a French bodyboarder.
+Mathieu Schiller (14 April 1979 – 19 September 2011) was a French bodyboarder.
 Crowned French champion in 1993, he later won the team event of the European championships in 1995.
 He died in a shark attack off Saint-Gilles, Réunion.
 The attack was likely caused by multiple tiger shark or bull sharks.
 The presence of sharks and turbulent conditions forced rescuers to abandon an immediate attempt to retrieve his body; his remains were never recovered.

 Schiller was certified as a state sports coach in 2007 after being a lifeguard since 2004.
 In 2008 Schiller founded a surfing school, Boucan Surf S'cool, which operated until 2013.
 In 2009 he created a brand of surfwear called Local Brothers which was a sponsor of Reunion Island bodysurfers since 2010.

-Bodysurfing
+Bodyboarding

 Schiller started bodyboarding in La Réunion in his youth.
 In 1993 he finished 3rd in the La Réunion junior championship and second in La Réunion for competitors under 14 years of age.
 That same year he placed second in France in the championship at Guadeloupe.

 In 1994, he was crowned French bodyboard champion.
-In 1995 he ranked 7th in the individual European championship and became European team champion, defeating on July 11 9 times world champion Mike Stewart.
+In 1995 he ranked 7th in the individual European championship and became European team champion, defeating on 11 July, 9 times world champion Mike Stewart.
 Sponsored in 1996, he competed throughout France, Portugal, and England.
 He was 9th in the Hollywood bodyboard pro and 45th in the world.
 Following this competition, he was invited to participate in the Pipe Master.
 In 2001, he placed second for La Réunion in bodyboarding and in 2007, he was a finalist in this championship.

 In 2005 in La Réunion, Schiller pioneered the practice of tow-in surfing with jet skis.